ripteqdavid/sample-blazor8-auth-ms/README.md

 # Sample Blazor .Net 8 App Application with Authentication

 ## Introduction
-This sample has been cobble together using a raft of resources.
+This sample has been put together using a raft of resources.
 The premise is to demonstrate a basic Blazor .Net 8 application that:
 - Uses both Server and Client pages
 - Uses the Microsoft Identity provider
 - Implements roles